Searchbreed

 See Spot & Tango

-What a Border Collie actually costs year one
+What to budget for a Border Collie in year one.

 Food (year one)